Credentials

 Clinical Nutrition in Utah and Nutrition-friendly States and Countries

-I have a food-first approach.
 Our bodies are part of nature, and Nature provides us with everything we need.
 The more we separate ourselves from nature, the more disease we have.
 The closer to nature, the better.
 Natural, organic food tends to be more nutrient-dense, purer, and more bioavailable than conventional foods.
 So that’s what we want for our bodies.
 Contrary to popular belief, food is far more than the sum of its calories.
 It’s not just fuel; It’s nourishment.
 If you feed your body with low-quality food, you can expect low-quality health.
 Quality matters!
 So while I do sell high-quality supplements for those who need the extra support, I teach that you can't out-supplement a poor diet and lifestyle.
+Diet and lifestyle come first, then supplementation if needed.

 If you need help with weight loss, that may be a healthy goal, but I'm looking deeper at what health problems might be causing weight problems.
 If we can address the root cause, your weight management will be more sustainable and it won't result in yo-yo dieting.